Free Scale-Ready Assessment — see how your business scores on the 60-15-15 standard.Book yours →

 • Run a protective scenario (delayed collections, higher denials, or slower schedule fill)

 When the forecast is updated weekly, it becomes a control panel.
-It tells you whether marketing spend, hiring, or expansion is safe right now.
+It tells you whether marketing spend, hiring, or expansion is safe right now, while supporting growth opportunities and broader financial stability.

 What KPIs should a medical practice track weekly?